neo4j-field/gsummit2024/README.gds.md

 # Graph Data Science (GDS)

-This file gives some advice on how to
+This file gives some advice on how to use GDS with the dataset.

 > **NB** to use GDS you will need to be either using Sandbox OR Desktop environments, Aura Free will not allow access.